jonkiparsky/about/resources.md

 ## Python-specific exercises

-- [PyBites](https://codechalleng.es/bites/): <q>Hone your Python skills by coding and verifying exercises in the comfort of your browser.</q>

 - [exercism](https://exercism.io/): <q>Code practice and mentorship for everyone</q>, with over 100 [Python-specific exercises](https://exercism.io/tracks/python).

 - [edabit](https://edabit.com/): <q>Learn to code with interactive challenges</q>, with [Python exercises](https://edabit.com/challenges/python3) for all levels.